Chapter III General Administration

 A3.10.2 Distribution: After the identification code has been assigned, the form will be returned to the originating department for duplication and distribution; a master file of forms will be kept in the office of the Chief Human Resources Officer.

-B3.11 Public Speech: Del Mar College supports all individuals’ First Amendment right to free speech, and it is committed to intellectual growth and exploration by means of the free exchange of ideas.
+B3.11 Public Speech: Revised July 23, 2024 Del Mar College supports all individuals’ First Amendment right to free speech, and it is committed to intellectual growth and exploration by means of the free exchange of ideas.
 Accordingly, the College encourages campus groups and individuals to speak or to invite speakers to the campus, particularly those whose presentations are consistent with the free exchange of ideas and with the mission and goals of the College.
 Other speakers that promote these goals are welcome on the campus, as well.

 The College recognizes that free speech will sometimes provoke and disturb, but any constitutionally permitted form of speech is permitted on campus.
 Speakers assume responsibility for any violation of law or policy that they may commit on campus, and no public speech activities will be permitted to interfere with the normal activities of the institution.
 The views expressed by any outside speaker are not necessarily those of the College or of any sponsoring organization or faculty member.